Building Healthy Bones

-During childhood and adolescence, bones are primed to make the highest rate of deposits possible for use throughout the rest of a person’s life.
+During childhood and adolescence, bones are primed to deposit at the highest rate possible for use throughout the rest of a person’s life.
 Research shows that adolescents reach 90 percent of their peak bone mass by age 18 for girls and 20 for boys.
 We want to focus on building bone mass in the early years to help guard against osteoporosis later in life.

 Calcium

 To build strong bones that last a lifetime, children and teens need to consume appropriate calcium levels on most days.
-Aim for a good calcium source in each meal and snack.
+Aim for a good source of calcium at each meal and snack.

 Milk, cheese, yogurt, and yogurt drinks are the richest sources of calcium.
 For instance, one 8-ounce glass of milk (1%, 2%, or whole milk) provides 300 milligrams of calcium.
 Non-dairy food sources of calcium include almonds, broccoli, kale, turnip greens, figs, and tofu prepared with calcium.
 Some foods and beverages are fortified with calcium, including certain juices, cereals, and plant-based non-dairy beverages.